RSPCA Tasmania: Law enforcement

-RSPCA Tasmania inspectorate team has 6 dedicated staff to enforce animal welfare laws in Tasmania.
+The RSPCA Tasmania inspectorate team has 6 dedicated staff to enforce animal welfare laws in Tasmania.
 They have a range of powers, including the ability to fine individuals on the spot for violations.
 The legal powers that authorise Tasmania's RSPCA inspectors to investigate reports of animal cruelty are specified in the Animal Welfare Act 1993.

 Criticism

 RSPCA Tasmania has had some of the heaviest criticism of all RSPCA branches.
 From 2008-2010, criticism of the RSPCA’s Tasmanian branch reached the national headlines following a disagreement with Australia's 4th richest woman Jan Cameron, who criticised RSPCA Tasmania on the raising of staff wages, its increased euthanasia rates, its lowered number of accepted animals and for mismanagement of the board, resulting in her withdrawal of millions of dollars of pledged funding.
 Criticism by a string of former board members also reached the headlines after Susanna Cass, former President of the Tasmanian branch, resigned from the board and then later had her membership revoked because a statement made by Cass in the media "negatively impacted on the society's ability to meet its objectives", according to the RSPCA's official release.
 She later accused the board of spending money on unrequired bureaucracy instead of animal welfare.